 Who could replace Boris Johnson?
-Here are some of the possible contenders as controversy grows
+Here are some of the possible contenders as controversy grows.

-While Johnson has so far resisted any pressure to step down, some politicians and pundits now believe his government is in “total meltdown,” and several members of his party have submitted letters of no confidence against him in an attempt to oust the leader.
+Johnson has so far resisted any pressure to step down, but some politicians and pundits believe his government is in “total meltdown,” and several members of his party have submitted letters of no confidence against him in an attempt to oust the leader.

 Meanwhile, betting companies and politics watchers alike are openly speculating over which Conservative politician could replace him.